-Benenden Hospital dietician Katie Peck has some top tips to help you keep your resolve:
+We've come up with some top tips to help you keep your resolve:

 There is no point in setting a goal, perhaps to lose weight or to eat more healthily, if you are not going to take action towards that goal.
 Set a goal and also set up a reminder system.
 Put up Post It notes that you will see every day, write your goal in a diary or notebook and look at that notebook every day, or set a reminder on your phone.

 If there is leftover Christmas food in the workplace pause before you make a decision to eat it.
 Pause and think about your goal.
 If a colleague offers to get you a piece of cake from the office kitchen give yourself time and space to think if you really do want a slice, keeping your goal in mind.

 Have oats once a day for the remainder of the Winter.
 They are really nourishing and cleansing on the gut and they will deal with the rich food you have been eating over Christmas.
 Having porridge for breakfast is the easiest way to eat oats every day, or alternatively have muesli or Oatibix.

 For example, don’t have sugar on your porridge, instead stir in three or four tablespoons of frozen blueberries.
 The heat of the porridge will make them defrost.

 Drink water when you feel peckish or fancy a snack.
 It will satisfy your stomach and make you feel full.
 Most people should ideally drink two litres of plain, still water a day.

 Instead of having a can of beer or a glass of wine after work pour some fizzy water into wine glass and add a slice of lemon, or a slice of lime, a small amount of pineapple juice or a dash of squash.